constance012/Java_Applications/README.md

-# Java_Applications
+# Java_Projects
-Some of my personal Applications written in Java.
+Some of my personal Applications and Games written in Java.
 All rights reserved by Constance.

+Applications:
 1. Advanced Calculator.

+Games:
+1. Snak3